-Facebook has made another bold move (without telling us, tut tut) by redesigning the homepage – a pleasant if unexpected surprise for everyone no doubt.
-With a bigger focus on the cover photo, we’ve already given the new layout a .
+Facebook has made another bold move (without telling us, tut tut) by redesigning the homepage – a pleasant if unexpected surprise for everyone no doubt – with a bigger focus on the cover photo.

 Some of the most visual and obvious changes to the new design are easy to spot.
 The cover photo appears much cleaner than before, whilst the profile logo moves to a stand-alone place on the left of the page.
 Under the profile image, you’ll now find your page tabs, which are locked so that only the Facebook feed scrolls when you navigate down the page.